-On July 21, 2015, Mr. Goldenberg supplemented his testimony (as entered into evidence as Petitioner's Exhibit 2) to clarify Petitioner's EE Plan as it conforms to SEA 412.
-As Mr. Goldenberg testified, SEA 412 requires a utility file an EE Plan not less than one time every three years and the EE Plan must include the following: (1) goals, (2) programs, (3) budget and program costs, and (4) an EM&V plan.
+On July 21, 2015, Mr. Goldenberg supplemented his testimony (as entered into evidence as Petitioner's Exhibit 2) to clarify Petitioner's EE plan as it conforms to SEA 412.
+As Mr. Goldenberg testified, SEA 412 requires a utility file an EE plan not less than one time every three years and the EE plan must include the following: (1) goals, (2) programs, (3) budget and program costs, and (4) an EM&V plan.
 Mr. Goldenberg stated that Petitioner's prior direct testimony outlined all SEA 412 requirements, but did not make clear Petitioner's specific goals as part of its plan.
-As such, Mr. Goldenberg testified that Petitioner's goals for 2016-2018 are as follows:
+As such, Mr. Goldenberg testified regarding Petitioner's goals for 2016-2018.
+Mr. Goldenberg further testified that, in his opinion, these goals are reasonably achievable because in prior years (2012-2014), Petitioner and Energizing Indiana exceeded the total proposed in this filing.